What is Body-Centered Psychotherapy?

 Sensorimotor Psychotherapy is an offshoot of The Hakomi Method.
 It looks specifically at the impact of trauma on the body and body-centered treatments for trauma.
 Sensorimotor Psychotherapy recognizes that true healing from trauma means integration of the body, heart, and brain, and that this cannot happen without the body’s wisdom and worries on the table.
 Sensorimotor Psychotherapy offers a comprehensive understanding of the neuroscience behind trauma treatment and cutting-edge applications of what we know about the human body and brain.

-If you’d like to learn more about how Body-Centered Psychotherapy could help you and live in the Boulder, CO area, please contact me today.
+If you’d like to learn more about how Body-Centered Psychotherapy could help you and are interested in online therapy within California, please contact me today.